 Be sure to watch calorie counts and carbohydrates when choosing your whole grain foods.
-Some whole grain breads contain excess calories and carbohydrates that can cause weight gain.
+Some whole grain bread contain excess calories and carbohydrates that can cause weight gain.
 Read product labels and compare calorie and carbohydrate information between products.

-Eating a well-balanced diet containing these low calorie foods can help you lose weight quickly, safely, and without feeling hunger or sacrificing flavor.
+Eating a well-balanced diet containing these low-calorie foods can help you lose weight quickly, safely, and without feeling hunger or sacrificing flavor.
 For best results, eat small portions of fruits, vegetables, lean meats, and whole grains every day.

-For more information on delicious low calorie foods that your body will love, make an appointment with your weight loss clinic.
+For more information on delicious low-calorie foods that your body will love, make an appointment with your weight loss clinic.
 The foods you choose can add up to the pounds you lose.